DMaroo/FoveatedPyramid/Readme.md

 Articulare (L19) | **0.98** ± 1.23 | 1.06 ± 1.25 | 91.00 | 94.75 | 96.50 | 98.00|
 Average | **1.06** ± 0.95 | 1.07 ± 0.80 | 87.42 | 92.47 | 95.24 | 97.86|

-# How to run models on WUT-ML Cephalo dataset
+# How to run models on WUT-ML Cephalo dataset with GPU
 ISBI means dataset from ISBI challange: 400 images and 19 landmarks.
 Cephalo is short for Cephalomateric and refers to WUT-ML private dataset of 1000+ images, each with 20 landmarks.
 There is an overlap of 11 landmarks between the two datasets, it is those 11 models we will run.

 File Structure: